Are foreigners allowed to own property in Morocco?

 - What are medical services in Morocco like?

-- What are typical rents in Morocco?
+- What are emergency services like in Morocco?

 Are foreigners allowed to own property in Morocco?If you live in Morocco, newcomers to Morocco would love to hear your answer to this question: